vaishob/eye-tracking-app/README.md

 ## Credits & Acknowledgements
 This project was completed by **Vaishob Anand, Hongpo Chen and Benjamin Ong** as part of the **M7012E Pervasive Computing** course at Luleå University of Technology.
 The team is grateful for the guidance of **Kåre Synnes** and acknowledges the work of researchers whose studies informed the design - particularly studies on eye-tracking metrics and the role of colours in stress reduction.

-    ---

 _For more detailed technical documentation, including code comments and class diagrams, please refer to the project report and documentation provided in this repository.
-The README serves as a high‑level overview and entry point to the project.
+The README serves as a high‑level overview and entry point to the project._
-_